-Potato - Silver scurf (Helminthosporium solani)
+Potato - Silver scurf (Helminthosporium solani) (Syngenta)

-Samples in 2021 were analyzed coming from mainly commercial fields in Denmark, France, Germany, Hungary, Italy, Latvia, the Netherlands, Poland, Romania, Spain, Sweden and the United Kingdom.

-All strains collected in 2021 from Denmark, Germany, Italy, Latvia, Romania and Sweden were sensitive.
-Single resistant strains were observed in Italy, the Netherlands, Poland, Spain and United Kingdom
+Samples in 2020 were analyzed coming from mainly commercial fields in Germany, Hungary, Italy, Latvia, Lithuania, the Netherlands, Spain and the United Kingdom.
+All strains collected in 2020 from Spain, Hungary, Italy, Latvia and Netherlands were sensitive.
+Single resistant strains were observed in Germany, Latvia and United Kingdom in 2020.